-Quantitative and Qualitative Disclosure about Market Risk
+Quantitative And Qualitative Disclosures About Market Risk

 We are subject to financial market risks, including changes in interest rates.
-As of September 30, 2011, our portfolio consisted of 61% fixed-rate, 31% variable-rate with a LIBOR or prime floor and 8% variable-rate investments.
-The variable rate loans are usually based on a floating LIBOR rate and typically have durations of three months after which they reset to current market interest rates.
+As of December 31, 2012, our portfolio consisted of 66% fixed-rate and 34% variable-rate investments (including 29% with a LIBOR, or prime floor).
+As of September 30, 2012, our debt portfolio consisted of 69% fixed-rate and 31% variable-rate investments (including 26% with a LIBOR or prime floor).
+The variable-rate loans are usually based on a floating LIBOR rate and typically have durations of three months, after which they reset to current market interest rates.
 Variable rate investments subject to a floor generally reset by reference to the current market index after one to six months only if the index exceeds the floor.
-In regards to variable rate instruments with a floor, we do not benefit from increases in interest rates until such rates exceed the floor and thereafter benefits from market rates above a floor.
+In regards to variable rate instruments with a floor, we do not benefit from increases in interest rates until such rates exceed the floor and thereafter benefit from market rates above any such floor.

-Assuming that the balance sheet as of September 30, 2011 were to remain constant, and no actions were taken to alter the existing interest rate sensitivity, a hypothetical immediate 1% change in interest rates may affect net income by more than 1% over a one-year horizon.
-Although management believes that this measure is indicative of our sensitivity to interest rate changes, it does not adjust for potential changes in the credit market, credit quality, size and composition of the assets on the balance sheet and other business developments that could affect the net change in net assets resulting from operations, or net income.
+Assuming that the current balance sheet were to remain constant, and no actions were taken to alter the existing interest rate sensitivity, a hypothetical immediate 1% change in interest rates may affect net income by more than 1% over a one-year horizon.
+Although management believes that this measure is indicative of our sensitivity to interest rate changes, it does not adjust for potential changes in the credit market, credit quality, size and composition of the assets on the balance sheet and other business developments that could affect net increase in net assets resulting from operations, or net income.
 Accordingly, no assurances can be given that actual results would not differ materially from the statement above.

 Because we borrow money to make investments, our net investment income is dependent upon the difference between the rate at which we borrow funds and the rate at which we invest these funds.
-In periods of increasing interest rates, our cost of funds would increase, which may reduce our net investment income.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.

-We may hedge against interest rate fluctuations by using standard hedging instruments such as futures, options and forward contracts subject to the requirements of the 1940 Act.
+We may hedge against interest rate fluctuations by using standard hedging instruments such as futures, options and forward contracts subject to the requirements of the 1940 Act and applicable commodities laws.
 While hedging activities may insulate us against adverse changes in interest rates, they may also limit our ability to participate in benefits of lower interest rates with respect to our portfolio of investments with fixed interest rates.
 During the periods covered by this prospectus, we did not engage in interest rate hedging activities.